fmudrunek/github-slack-pr-notifier/README.md

     poetry install

 ### Run tests, linters and type checkers
 Everything is hooked to pytest.
-You can run all checks with:
+You can run all tests and checks with:
     poetry run pytest

 ### Code formatting